Athletics in epic poetry

-In epic poetry, athletics are used as a literary tools to accentuate the themes of the epic, to advance the plot of the epic, and to provide a general historical context to the epic.
+In epic poetry, athletics are used as literary tools to accentuate the themes of the epic, to advance the plot of the epic, and to provide a general historical context to the epic.
 Epic poetry emphasizes the cultural values and traditions of the time in long narratives about heroes and gods.
 The word "athletic" is derived from the Greek word athlos, which means a contest for a prize.
 Athletics appear in some of the most famous examples of Greek and Roman epic poetry including Homer's Iliad and Odyssey, and Virgil's Aeneid.